mcimpoi/deep-fbanks/README.md

 ### Dependencies

 The code relies on [vlfeat](http://www.vlfeat.org/), and [matconvnet](http://www.vlfeat.org/matconvnet), which should be downloaded and built before running the experiments.

+After cloning the `deep-fbanks` repository, run:
+`git submodule update -i`
-Run git submodule update -i in the repository download folder.
+in the repository download folder.
+This will download the matconvnet and vlfeat repositories.

-To build `vlfeat`, go to `<deep-fbanks-dir>/vlfeat` and run make; ensure you have MATLAB executable and mex in the path.
+To build `vlfeat`, go to `<deep-fbanks-dir>/vlfeat` and run `make` in the shell, before running `vl_setup.m`. ensure you have MATLAB executable and mex in the path.

+Ensure you have CUDA installed, and nvcc in $PATH.
-To build `matconvnet`, go to `<deep-fbanks-dir>/matconvnet/matlab` and run `vl_compilenn`; ensure you have CUDA installed, and nvcc in the path.
+To build `matconvnet`, in MATLAB, go to `<deep-fbanks-dir>/matconvnet/matlab` and run:
+`mex -setup C++`
+`vl_compilenn('enableGPU', true)`

 For LLC features (Table 3 in arxiv paper), please download the code from [http://www.robots.ox.ac.uk/~vgg/software/enceval_toolkit](http://www.robots.ox.ac.uk/~vgg/software/enceval_toolkit) and copy the following to the code folder (no subfolders!)